mathisme/UdacityAzureMLCapstone/README.md

 In both notebooks the dataset was read in using Dataset.Tabular.from_delimited_files using the url of that dataset at the UCI machine learning repository site and then registered in Azure if it hadn't been already.

 For AutoML the dataset is then converted to a pandas dataframe and split into a train and test set.
-The training set is then written to a file and then read into a tabular dataset to send to the experiment using Dataset.Tabular.from_delimited_files.
+The training set is then written to a file and  read into a tabular dataset to send to the experiment using Dataset.Tabular.from_delimited_files.
 The training set is used for automl training.
 After training the test set is split into x_test and y_test for testing.
 Finally during deployment, the first two rows of the test set, excluding DEATH_EVENT, are sent to the endpoint for prediction.

-For hyperdrive, the train.py file reads the data in using the url, as was originally done before registering, converts it to a pandas dataframe, pops Death Event off and splits it into x and y training and test sets using the same random seed as was used in the automl notebook.
+For hyperdrive, the train.py file reads the data in using the url, as was originally done before registering.
+Then the dataset is converted to a Pandas dataframe, Death Event is popped off and the dataset is split into x and y training and test sets using the same random seed as was used in the automl notebook.

 The x_train and y_train are used to fit the logistic regression model and the x_test and y_test are used to compute accuracy.